 La Fortuna Horseback Riding Tours Experience

-Nudging our hoses along, we made our way through the 555 acre nature reserve surrounded by old growth trees as far as the eye can see.
+Nudging our hoses along, we made our way through the 555 acre (225 hectares) nature reserve surrounded by old growth trees as far as the eye can see.
 We stopped to observe a giant Ceiba tree and took some photos.

 Trotting just a hundred feet more, we reached another viewpoint that overlooked the Arenal Volcano National Park.
 A herd of cows sleepily observed us as we got closer.